BA (Hons) Acting for Stage and Screen

 What will I study?

-This course offers an equal focus on both screen and stage, and lots of opportunity to test out different performance styles and techniques.
-You will get to fine-tune and extend your acting skills, working on live briefs and diverse projects – and build the contacts and entrepreneurial ability essential to securing work as an actor.
+On this BA acting course there is an equal focus on both screen and stage, and lots of opportunity to test out different performance styles and techniques.
+You will get to fine-tune and extend your acting skills, working on live briefs and diverse projects – and build contacts and the entrepreneurial ability essential to securing work as an actor.

 By the time you graduate, you’ll have become a thinking practitioner with a passion for all that acting can be.
 You will have the entrepreneurial flair, and strong grasp of both stage and screen work, to position yourself confidently as an inspiring and creative practitioner that people will want to work with.